liuggio/liuggio.github.com/_posts/2012-07-30-statsd-graphite-vagrant-monitorize-your-life.md

 ---
 layout: post
-category : statsd
+title: "statsd graphite vagrant = monitorize your life environment"
+description: "monitorize your life environment"
+category: stasd
-tags : [statsd, vagrant, tutorial]
+tags: [statsd, vagrant, graphite, tutorial]
-published: false
 ---
 {% include JB/setup %}

 If Engineering at Tvision has a religion, it’s the Church of Graphs.
 If it moves, we track it.